INF800/REACT-BASIC-HOOKS/readme.md

 > - For seemingly looking HTML tags, we must use > `onClick` `className` etc. instead of usual > `onclick` `class`
 > - In JSX return statements, can use `{` and `}` to > add any variables.
 Eg. `<h>{myHeadValue}</h>`.
 Note > that `myHeadValue` must always return something!!
 > - While importing, names must match exactly when not using `export default ...`.
 Named imports i.e `import {x, y} from './file` must be spelled exactly same as it was eported.
+> - `index.js` will be main entry point for any component

 ### Basic React Syntax